 - 1. Representatives of the Health Authority, after proper identification, shall be permitted to enter any food service establishment or operation at any reasonable time for the purpose of making inspections and review of pertinent records to determine compliance with this Chapter.
 Should access be denied, an inspection warrant may be obtained as authorized in O.C.G.A. § 31-5, Article 2. - 2.
+If a person denies access to the Health Authority, the Health Authority shall: - (i) Inform the person that: - (I) The permit holder is required to allow access to the Health Authority,

+Rule -.
+10(2)(d)2(i)

-If a person denies access to the Health Authority, the Health Authority shall: - (i) Inform the person that: - (I) The permit holder is required to allow access to the Health Authority, - (II) Access is a condition of the acceptance and retention of a food service establishment permit to operate, and - (III) If access is denied, an inspection warrant, issued by the appropriate authority to order access, may be obtained according to law; and - (ii) Make a final request for access. - (e) Inspection of Mobile Food Service Units.
-The local Health Authority in the county of origin and the local Health Authority in additional counties in which the mobile food service unit operates shall exchange information regarding their inspection of mobile food service operations.
-When inspecting a mobile food service unit in a county other than the county of origin, the local Health Authority will contact the local Health Authority in the county of origin to find out the violations received during the last inspection of the base of operation.
-These violations will be noted as violations during the inspection of each mobile unit.
+(II) Access is a condition of the acceptance and retention of a food service establishment permit to operate, and

+- (III) If access is denied, an inspection warrant, issued by the appropriate authority to order access, may be obtained according to law; and - (ii) Make a final request for access. - (e) Inspection of Mobile Food Service Units.
+The local Health Authority in the county of origin and the local Health Authority in additional counties in which the mobile food service unit operates shall exchange information regarding their inspection of mobile food service establishments.
+When inspecting a mobile food service unit in a county other than the county of origin, the local Health Authority shall consult the DPH permit and inspection database to find out the violations received during the last inspection of the base of operation.
+These violations will be noted as violations during the inspection of each mobile food service unit.